What words describe the Bwlch? Awesome, immense, inspiring, phenomenal!

 This is a mainly easterly facing bowl with a mostly vertical cliff.
 You don't want to land out here because you may never retrieve your model.
 The walk to the base is long, hard and can be very boggy.

 For me, the best way to land is to gain as much height as possible before heading down wind and begin walking away from the slope.
-You may have to walk 100 or 200 meters before the wind stops blowing on the back of your head as you look towards the ridge line.
+You may have to walk 100 meters before the wind stops blowing on the back of your head as you look towards the ridge line.
 You can then circle down before lining up for a landing but, just be aware that anything can happen.
-The Crest has eaten many a model on landing.
+The Crest has eaten many a model upon landing.

 However, despite this, the Crest has to be experienced to be believed, and I would recommend any visitor flying it when an easterly wind blows in.